FailAcademy/learning/wdp-vancouver/_slides/week-02/02-intro-to-programming.md

 Embrace the process.
 As a programmer 50% or more of your time will be spent debugging.
 More so in different circumstances, like working with older codebases, or code you don't initially understand, but you've been tasked to improve.

-There are all scenarios you'll encounter if you're destined to work as a full-time programmer.
+There are all kinds of scenarios you'll encounter if you're destined to work as a full-time programmer.

 ???